Headers on every response

 Idempotency-Keysemantics. - Errors — error envelope (the body that pairs with

-429 RATE_LIMITED,409 IDEMPOTENCY_CONFLICT, etc.). - API introduction § Legacy aliases — the deprecated routes that still ship
+429 RATE_LIMITED,409 IDEMPOTENCY_CONFLICT, etc.). - API introduction — the overview that links every reference page.
+No v1 routes are currently deprecated, so

 Need Help?